UKHomeOffice/hocs/docker/README.md

 ### Manually applying the Search indexes

 The search service needs elastic indexes applying.
 Without them, you will see continuous search errors.
 The search indexes are contained in either hocs-data or hocs-data-wcs.
-To apply the index, do th following:
+To apply the index, do the following:
 ```console
 $ git clone git@github.com:UKHomeOffice/hocs-data.git
 $ cd hocs-data